Recommendations When Selecting Non-Gapped Line Arresters

 Arresters

-Line surge arresters (LSAs) have represented a growing application in the electricity supply industry.
-Unfortunately, until recently, there was little direction on how users can best specify their desired performance characteristics.
-This edited past contribution to INMR by industry expert Jonathan Woodworth, while dated, offers valuable insight and recommendations on this process.
+Line arresters (LSAs) have represented a fast-growing application in the electricity supply industry.
+Unfortunately, until recently, there has been comparatively little direction on how users can best specify their desired performance characteristics.
+This edited past contribution to INMR by industry expert Jonathan Woodworth, while dated, offers insight and recommendations on this process

 What is a Line Arrester?

-Before defining what a line arrester is, it is useful to better clarify this terminology – especially since this power system component has been given several names over the years.
+Before defining ‘line arrester’, it is useful to clarify this terminology – especially since this power system component has been given several names over the years.
 The term has been divided in the IEC standard into two more precise categories: NGLAs (non-gapped line arresters) and EGLAs (externally gapped line arresters).
 In CIGRE and other such international forums, it is referred to as an LSA (line surge arrester) while in the IEEE regions it is often called a TLA (transmission line arrester) or just an LA (line arrester or lightning arrester).
-The focus in this discussion will be only on the NGLA.
+The focus in this discussion will be only on the NGLA .

-Even though NGLAs have been in existence and covered by technical articles for many years, it is a component where service experience is still accumulating.
-In IEEE standards, for example, the term line arrester has been defined as a ‘type of arrester commonly applied to power systems to reduce the risk of insulator flashover during a lightning transient’.
+Even though NGLAs have been in existence and covered by articles in such publications as INMR for the past 30 years, it is a component where service experience is still accumulating.
+In IEC standards, for example, there had been no definition or reference found that applies to the NGLA or transmission line arrester.
+In the IEEE standards, the term line arrester has been defined as a ‘type of arrester commonly applied to power systems to reduce the risk of insulator flashover during a lightning transient’.
 To this, it is worthwhile to add that the line arrester may also be used to protect insulators from other types of transients such as switching surges.
 A line arrester is generally not used to protect any equipment other than line insulators.

 The NGLA Selection Process